INTRO (1 Credit)

 - Pass the course with a C or higher (graded ABCDF).

 Summer Research Academy (SRA): Undergraduate Research (OUR) offers support to all UCF undergraduate students interested in research.
-OUR events include workshops, peer mentors, research grants, travel grants, and option to participate in the Student Undergraduate Research Council (SURC).
+OUR initiatives include workshops, peer mentors, research grants, travel grants, and option to participate in the Student Undergraduate Research Council (SURC).
 See the OUR website for details.

 Introduction to Research (INTRO): In addition to the OUR support mentioned above, following the course, students who wish to continue their path into research or creative scholarship may receive help from staff to:

 - Prepare for next steps toward careers or graduate/professional school.